She's Lost Control: Composition

 The composition of "She's Lost Control" centres upon Peter Hook's bassline, played high up on the neck, and a mechanistic drum beat played by Stephen Morris.
 For the song's recording, each drum was recorded completely separately, as producer Martin Hannett obsessively pursued clean drum sounds with no "bleed through" (when one drum's sound is added to the signal of another drum unintentionally) on songs he considered potential singles.

 Live, this song would be played at a faster pace than that upon the album, and much more aggressively, with Curtis often shouting the lyrics before the bridge sections.
-The syndrum used upon live performances of this song would often be more abrasive and louder in the mix than was used in the studio recordings.
+The Synare used upon live performances of this song would often be more abrasive and louder in the mix than was used in the studio recordings.
 On later live recordings, Curtis would play a keyboard line during the coda, one of only a few songs on which he would play an instrument.

+Music video

+An official music video was directed by Lorraine Nicholson and produced by Company 3.